BastaMasta/Personal-Projects/README.md

 A mini coffee vending machine emulation in Rust

 ### image_processor
-A program that carries out different methods on images, like blur, brighten, grayscale, invert and rotate
+A program that carries out different methods on images, like blur, brighten, grayscale, invert and rotate.
+Made in Rust.

 ### And more to come.